Counties Manukau District Health Board (“CMDHB”) is committed to protecting your privacy.

 This transparency statement explains how we collect, store, use and share information gathered about members of the public for the purposes of providing health care and for detecting or investigating potential threats to the physical security of people or assets.

-We take care to exercise our information gathering powers appropriately and meet our obligations under the Privacy Act 1993, State Sector Code of Conduct, and Information Gathering Model Standards at all times.
+We take care to exercise our information gathering powers appropriately and meet our obligations under the Privacy Act 2020; Health Information Privacy Code 2020; State Sector Code of Conduct, and Information Gathering Model Standards at all times.

 Any such information gathering must be approved according to our internal authorisation process.
 That process, and other related activities are regularly reviewed to ensure compliance with the law, our internal policies, and our risk management requirements.